 Federal Direct PLUS loans enable parents with good credit histories to borrow for each child who is enrolled at least half-time and is a dependent student.
 The yearly loan limit is the cost of education minus any estimated financial aid for which a student may qualify.
-The interest rate on PLUS loans is a fixed rate of 7.21 percent.
 Graduate and professional students are also eligible to apply for a PLUS Loan.